Creswell Mansion: History

 The mansion was designed by revered Denver architect John J. Huddart in 1889 for businessman Joseph Creswell and his family.
 It was added to the National Register on November 25, 1977.
 Huddart designed a number of other buildings listed on the National Register.

 The building received the nickname “Marijuana Mansion” due to its connection with Colorado Amendment 64, which legalized the recreational use of marijuana.
 Vicente Sederberg LLP, a national cannabis law firm, moved their offices into the mansion shortly after voters approved the Amendment 64 proposal, which they had participated in writing.
 When Amendment 64 was passed in 2012, the Task Force on the Implementation of Amendment 64 was established, and Vicente Sederberg LLP was included in this task force.
 The mansion was also occupied at the same time by the National Cannabis Industry Association, who established it as the Colorado headquarters for the Marijuana Project.

-The mansion was purchased by its current owner in September 2019, and today, it is promoted as a marijuana-themed private event venue, with the accompanying carriage house serving as a dispensary.
+Dr. John H. Hotchkiss acquired the historic Mansion through Hotchkiss Properties LLC In June 2024.
+Dr. Hotchkiss has stated that while he plans to "uphold the historical integrity" of the building, it is no longer associated with the cannabis industry.